-Natural England provided general advice as to how raised:
+Natural England provided general advice and raised the following:

 - that consideration of impacts from surface water and waste water on the Upper Arun SSI was needed, together with mitigation. - development of the site could impact land linked to the Mens SAC and that any allocation should be linked to the Sussex Bat SAC protocol.